 - I.C.1.
-Brazilian Repechage Format - I.C.2.
+Single elimination format - I.C.2.
 No live blades will be allowed - I.C.3.
 Weapons are subject to inspection by Chief Referee and may be prohibited if deemed unsafe - I.C.4.
-Minimum one hand must remain in contact with the weapon at all times - I.C.5.
+The weapon must remain in contact with the body at all times - I.C.5.
 Inverted aerial maneuvers are not allowed; rolls on the ground are allowed; cartwheels are not allowed. - I.C.6.
-Judging criteria includes Beauty, Grace, Rhythm, Focus, Power, Technique - I.C.7.
+Judging criteria includes Technique, Power, Focua, Rhythm, Grace & Beauty - I.C.7.
 90 second time limit - I.C.8.
-Competitor may not switch weapons during the traditional weapons form
+Competitor may not switch weapons during the traditional weapons form - I.C.9.
+Approved weapons for this event are: Kamas, Sword, Sai, Tonfa, Staff, Nunchaku, Knife, Polearm, Eku, Cane, Fan, Escrima.